icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 # _Optional_ - Configure remote desktop

+!!! note
+    Skip this step in case of [iCub Dedicated Server](icub-server-from-scratch.md)

 If you want to setup a VNC remote desktop, execute from a graphical session the following command

 ` vino-preferences`